Skalar/google_distance_matrix/README.md

     # a pairing of the origin with a destination.
     matrix.data

-    # Returns an array of Google::DistanceMatrix::Route, all having given destination
+    # Returns an array of Google::DistanceMatrix::Route, all having given origin or destination
-    matrix.routes_for destination: dest_address
+    matrix.routes_for dest_address

     # Returns Google::DistanceMatrix::Route with given origin and destination
     matrix.route_for origin: lat_lng, destination: dest_address